-The skills you need to accurately scribe and produce the minutes of a meeting, transcript of an interview or report of a workshop or seminar are as follows.
+The skills you need to accurately scribe and produce transcripts, minutes or reports of discussions, meetings, interviews or other events, are as follows.

 - Ability to paraphrase and summarise, or at least leave out the ‘unimportant’ words, as you type, and the ability to use shortforms (which you can translate into formal narrative style later).
 These skills are especially important when scribing when people are speaking quickly.

 - Excellent knowledge of spelling, grammar and punctuation, eye for detail and proofreading skills.